 This is an excellent Easy Creamed Spinach recipe to add to your collection of healthy side dishes recipes.
-Also, it is suitable for children, perfect with chicken, lamb or any other meat you like.
+Also, it is suitable for children and is perfect with chicken, lamb or any other meat you like.

-This Easy Creamed Spinach recipe could be a great addition to your collection of side dishes for Thanksgiving or Christmas and not only.
+This Easy Creamed Spinach recipe could be a great addition to your collection of side dishes for Thanksgiving or Christmas.
 In my house, we eat it all the time, even when it is not the holiday season.

 When she was abroad, even my daughter called and asked me how to make it because she was craving "that green thing you make that I like and tend not to share with people"!